Repsol: Environmental record

-In 2011 Repsol built the world's first service station certified by BREEAM, "the leading international method for evaluating and certifying building sustainability".
+In 2011, Repsol built the world's first service station certified by BREEAM, "the leading international method for evaluating and certifying building sustainability".
 The construction of the station was completed under green architecture parameters, utilizing multiple recycled materials.
 The publication Newsweek selected Repsol as the most environmentally respectful energy company of 2012.
 However, recent reports of Repsol drilling in the indigenous lands of the Peruvian Amazon display a disregard for the environment.
 According to an Environmental Impact Assessment, Repsol's exploration of the rainforest will involve drilling at least 21 wells.
 Although Repsol denies it, 20 of the 21 wells fall within the land of indigenous people, who are very vulnerable to any sort of contact with foreigners.

 In 2016, Repsol ranked as being among the 12th best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.
 In 2021, Repsol was ranked no. 9 in the Arctic Environmental Responsibility Index (AERI) that covers 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.

 Repsol's La Pampilla refinery in Peru was involved in an estimated 6,000-barrel spill off the coast of Lima, on 15 January 2022.
 Over 18,000 square kilometres of coastline have been affected, including the Ancón Reserved Zone, home to hundreds of endemic marine species.
-The spill has been called by the Peruvian Foreign Ministry "the worst ecological disaster that has happened in Lima".
+The Peruvian Foreign Ministry described the spill as 'the worst ecological disaster to occur in Lima'.
 The Peruvian Minister for the Environment has estimated that the penalties imposed on Repsol could go as high as USD 33.4 million, aside from the reparations to the local population.
 Before the Government inspected the spill, Repsol falsely stated that the spill involved only "seven gallons".
 A Repsol spokeswoman stated to the Peruvian press that Repsol wasn't responsible for the spill: "we didn't cause the ecological disaster, we were unloading crude oil since the previous day.
 We called the Peruvian Navy, we asked them to confirm the alert on the coasts of Peru".
 The spokeswoman explained the mistake in informing the Government of the actual amount of spill stating that, since it happened during the night of the 15th, Repsol was unable to correctly estimate how much crude was spilled, and had to wait until the following morning to accurately analyse the situation.
 She also declined to say who would be responsible for the spill.
 The spill comes as the latest development in the botched response to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami in Peru, where, due to the absence of any formal warnings by the Peruvian Navy's Hydrography and Navigation Directorate, two people died.
 Repsol has claimed that the Navy's refusal to inform the public of the incoming waves and tsunami allowed them to continue with the unloading of crude oil, which lead to the spill.